Skip to main content

 The platform runs a tiered loyalty system but the operator does not publish a complete tier-and-threshold table on a public page, so structured claims about "148 levels across 8 tiers" come from third-party scrapes rather than first-party documentation.
 I haven't looked into this too much and I'd take the secondary descriptions with a grain of salt until you see the table in your own account.

-What I'll say from personal experience on B-Two-family sites: their loyalty programs reward consistent gameplay rather than single big purchases, and per-tier benefits tend to be small SC-bonus rebates plus modest support priority.
+The loyalty program is presented as rewarding consistent gameplay rather than single large purchases, with per-tier benefits described as small SC-bonus rebates plus modest support priority.
 Useful if you're going to play here regularly.
 Not the kind of program that flips the EV math on a casino visit.

 Mobile